bsorrentino/bsorrentino/_posts/2018-10-14-reactive-word-meaning.md

 If you want increase number of the tables in your restaurant you have to understand how much reactive your waiter is and, if you need another one, for sure you’ll search for another reactive guy.
 This mean that the required costs and resources depends on your ability to manage such issues

-# Move out of the metaphor:
+## Move out of the metaphor

-While the thread play role of waiter, processing capability of the chef and customer of the request, you (as owner) plays the role of system resource manager
+> While **the thread play role of waiter**, processing capability of the chef and customer of the request, you (as owner) plays the role of system resource manager

 # Conclusion

+The question is:
-The question is … In your case, what service model will you choose for your restaurant ?
+> In your case, what service model will you choose for your restaurant ?
 Approach 1 or 2 ?

 Classic vs Reactive
 > ![pic03][pic03]